Recent Advances of Continual Learning in Computer Vision: An Overview: Continual Learning Methods

 \subsubsection{Other Combinations}

-Apart from the above mentioned combination approaches, there are several other methods \cite{yang2019adaptive, buzzega2020dark} which proposed other combinations to perform image classification.
+Apart from the above-mentioned combination approaches, there are several other methods \cite{smith2021memory, yang2019adaptive, buzzega2020dark} which proposed other combinations to perform image classification or other computer vision tasks.
+In image classification, Smith et al. \cite{smith2021memory} combined regularization and knowledge distillation based methods.
+They proposed DistillMatch to conduct both local soft distillation and global hard distillation using unlabelled data.
+Besides, a consistency regularization was also proposed which uses the consistency loss \cite{sohn2020fixmatch} to increase the number of robust decisions made.
 Yang et al. \cite{yang2019adaptive} combined regularization and parameter isolation based methods.
-They proposed an Incremental Adaptive Deep Model (IADM), which has an attention module for the hidden layers of the model, enabling training the model with adaptive depth.
+They proposed an Incremental Adaptive Deep Model (IADM), which has an attention module for the hidden layers of the model, enabling training of the model with adaptive depth.
 IADM also incorporates adaptive Fisher regularization to calculate the distribution of both the previous and new data instances to mitigate catastrophic forgetting of the previous tasks.
-Buzzega et al. \cite{buzzega2020dark} combined regularization, knowledge distillation and memory based methods and proposed the Dark Experience Replay (DER).
-Comparing to ER \cite{chaudhry2019tiny}, DER further distills previously learned knowledge with the help of Dark Knowledge \cite{hinton2014dark} and regularizes the model based on the network's logits so that consistent performance can be expected through the sequential stream of data without a clear task boundary.
+Buzzega et al. \cite{buzzega2020dark} combined regularization, knowledge distillation, and memory based methods and proposed the Dark Experience Replay (DER).
+Compared to ER \cite{chaudhry2019tiny}, DER further distills previously learned knowledge with the help of Dark Knowledge \cite{hinton2014dark} and regularizes the model based on the network's logits so that consistent performance can be expected through the sequential stream of data without a clear task boundary.

+More recently, Zhou and Hua \cite{zhou2024defense} further explored the setting of continual adversarial defense under a sequence of attacks, and combined regularization, knowledge distillation, and generative replay based methods in their work.
+Specifically, in their proposed method, a set of data instances is first generated through both isotropic and anisotropic pseudo-replay mechanisms.
+After that, these generated data instances are utilized to optimize the model through a self-distillation loss, while a regularization term is also further incorporated into the proposed framework to better tackle the stability-plasticity dilemma.

-\subsection{Other methods}
+\subsection{Other Methods}

-Aside from the above mentioned categories of methods, several other techniques \cite{caccia2020online, yu2020self} have also been proposed for continual learning.
+Aside from the above-mentioned categories of methods, several other techniques \cite{caccia2020online, yu2020self} have also been proposed for continual learning.